-All communication between Webflow users and the Webflow-provided web application is encrypted-in-transit while using the application.
+All communication between Webflow users and the Webflow-provided web application is encrypted-in-transit using TLS while using the application.

 All databases and database backups are encrypted at rest.

-Customers can request all of their data, or have it deleted by sending an email to: email@example.com as long as it is not subject to a legal hold or investigation.
+Customers can request all of their data, or have it deleted by contacting our support team as long as it is not subject to a legal hold or investigation.

 Once an account or project is deleted, all associated data (account settings, etc.) are removed from the system.
 This action is irreversible.